 Career opportunities

-The Master’s in Information Systems provides you with outstanding career opportunities.
-After graduation, you can pursue a career that links technology, people and business.
-You can seek positions such as: IT consultant, product manager, IS designer, IT project manager, business and systems analyst, and business intelligence analyst.
-The programme is also an excellent preparation for PhD studies.
+After graduation, our students are in high demand, as organisations rely on information systems experts to understand and design systems that keep them competitive in today's global marketplace.
+This programme provides you with outstanding career opportunities in positions that links technology, people and business.
+Potential positions include: IT consultant, product manager, IS designer, IT project manager, business and systems analyst and business intelligence analyst.
+Additionally, this programme is an excellent preparation for doctoral studies.

-Former students have found work at companies such as Goldman Sachs, Tetra Pak, Capgemini, IBM, Microsoft, Ericsson, PWC, IKEA, Axis Communications, Qlik, Accenture and EY.
-Some graduates have also started their own businesses.
+Our alumni have secured positions at prestigious companies such as Goldman Sachs, Tetra Pak, Capgemini, IBM, Microsoft, Ericsson, PWC, IKEA, Axis Communications, Qlik, Accenture and EY.
+Some graduates have ventured into entrepreneurship, starting their own successful businesses.

 Programme requirements & documents